madanyc/workfront-learn.en/help/collaborator-fundamentals-program/updates-and-notifications.md

 ---
 title: How to Make Updates and Find Notifications
-description: Learn how to make updates on approval requests and find your notifications in [!DNL Adobe Workfront].
+description: Learn how to make updates on approval requests and find your notifications.
 activity: use
 type: Tutorial
 team: Technical Marketing